Jook Walraven

-Joannes Theodorus Maria (Jook) Walraven (born August 20, 1947, Amsterdam) is a Dutch experimental physicist at the Van der Waals-Zeeman Institute for experimental physics in Amsterdam.
+Joannes Theodorus Maria (Jook) Walraven (born August 20, 1947, Amsterdam) is a Dutch experimental physicist at the Van der Waals-Zeeman Institute for experimental physics at the University of Amsterdam.
 From 1967 he studied physics at the University of Amsterdam.
 Both his doctoral research and PhD research was with Isaac Silvera, on the subject of Bose-Einstein Condensation.
 Because of the difficulty of his research subject, his promotion took six years instead of four.
 The aim of his PhD research was to make a gas of atomic hydrogen, which could become the world's first quantum gas.
 This might then be a suitable candidate for a Bose-Einstein Condensate (BEC).